January 28, 2021

 plainly,

-Islam or Muhammad should be permitted under the
+that criticism of Islam or Muhammad should be

 Please click here to read more